CallumMcLoughlin/AdfreePorofessor/README.md

 * Edit Porofessor .html files to remove embedded ads

+### Uninstalling

+* Currently no backups of existing files are taken, to uninstall you will need to reinstall Porofessor and Overwolf

 ## FAQ

 * Q: When running the automatic install / main Python file, the program fails to patch Overwolf